will118/EPL-DB/README.md

 [Demo here](http://epldb.co.uk)

-I wanted marginally relevant information to have on my other/second screen during a match.
+I wanted marginally relevant information to have on my other/second screen during a match, but also learn Angular etc.

 ## Features